GabrielGonzalez211/gabrielgonzalez211.github.io/_writeups/2024/HTB/Corporate.md

 Pin not found
 ```

 This is because the kdfIterations for the encryption.
-In the script is using 100.000, but the default are 600.000 as seen in [this lines of code](https://github.com/bitwarden/clients/blob/main/libs/common/src/auth/models/domain/kdf-config.ts) in the bitwarden password manager:
+The default are 600.000 as seen in [this lines of code](https://github.com/bitwarden/clients/blob/main/libs/common/src/auth/models/domain/kdf-config.ts) in the bitwarden password manager but the script is using 100.000:

 ```rust
 let password_hash = Pbkdf2